 2026 Edition

-A simple, step-by-step guide to starting your VA disability claim.
-No military jargon—just clear actions you can take today.
+A free, step-by-step guide to starting your VA disability claim.
+Learn how to file an Intent to File (ITF), gather VA medical evidence, and work with a Veterans Service Officer (VSO) — no jargon, just clear actions you can take today.

 We know the process can feel overwhelming.
 The hold times, the paperwork, the confusing letters—you don't have to figure it out alone.
 Follow this roadmap step by step, and we'll walk you through exactly what to do.